Do you have a big-enough-why-project in mind for when you start making the big bucks?

 - manufacturing training for sustainable greener alternatives to making the things we need and want.

 - Campus learning centers online and offline

 Over to You

 What’s your big enough why project?
 An island maybe?
+A space station with earth like gravity?
 Or a whole planet terraformed for your community?

 Hey think big it’s free!